MarcosAllysson/homes-angular-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Json-server

+To use it, create a file: db.json
+To install locally: npm install json-server
+Globally: npm install -g json-server
+Populate it with some values
+Ro run: npx json-server db.json
+It'll run on port 3000 > http://localhost:3000/

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.